 Phase One: Excitement

 Prior to starting the pants, I was blissfully ignorant of the gravity of the task ahead.
 I only thought about the final product, not the process.
-I looked at almost every picture of Kamm pants on the internet, contemplated whether to make them in ivory or unbleached canvas, interrogated a customer who already made them and daydreamed about people stopping me on the street because my pants were so perfect.
+I looked at almost every picture of Lander pants on the internet, contemplated whether to make them in ivory or unbleached canvas, interrogated a customer who already made them and daydreamed about people stopping me on the street because my pants were so perfect.

 Phase Two: Confidence